-We express no opinion herein as to the accuracy, adequacy or completeness of the Official Statement related to the 2012 Series B Bonds.
+We express no opinion herein as to the accuracy, adequacy or completeness of the Official Statement related to the 2014 Series B Bonds.

-This opinion is given as of the date hereof and we assume no obligation to update or supplement this opinion to reflect any facts or circumstances that may hereafter come to our attention or any changes in law that may hereafter occur.
+These opinions are rendered as of the date hereof and are based on existing law, which is subject to change.
+We assume no obligation to update or supplement these opinions to reflect any facts or circumstances that may come to our attention, or to reflect any changes in law that may hereafter occur or become effective.